Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 It is about understanding the emotional logic of the present.

-“I know I’m allowed to say no, but when I do, I feel awful.”
+For example, someone might say, “I know I’m allowed to say no, but when I do, I feel awful.”

 On the surface, that sounds like boundary guilt.

-But when we slow it down, we may find a younger part that learned saying no led to withdrawal, criticism, punishment, or emotional distance.
+But when we slow it down, we may find an earlier part of her that learned saying no led to withdrawal, criticism, punishment, or emotional distance.
+Or we may find a belief that being needed is what makes her valuable.
+Or we may find a fear that if she stops over-giving, the relationship will not survive.

 Now we are no longer only dealing with a boundary script.